denoland/deno/README.md

 * File system and network access can be controlled in order to run sandboxed code.
 Defaults to read-only file system access and no network access.
-	Access between V8 (unprivileged) and Golang (privileged) is only done via serialized messages defined in this [flatbuffer](https://github.com/denoland/deno/blob/master/src/msg.fbs).
+	Access between V8 (unprivileged) and Rust (privileged) is only done via serialized messages defined in this [flatbuffer](https://github.com/denoland/deno/blob/master/src/msg.fbs).
 This makes it easy to audit.